 It’s easy to find a fair-weather partner.
-What you need is someone who’s not afraid to disagree with you, someone who will stand up for you and stand up against you when they believe that you’re making a mistake.
-You need someone to keep you in line and someone that you can keep in check.
+You need someone who’s not afraid to disagree with you, someone who will stand up for you and stand up against you when they believe you’re making a mistake.
+You need someone to keep you in line and keep you in check.

 As for the employees, you’re looking for the same qualities – someone who isn’t afraid to speak their mind.

 While this shouldn’t be a determining factor, finding people who make you feel good is always a huge plus.